inURwhey/transparent-talent-monorepo/Documentation/SYSTEM_BRIEF.md

 *   **Application is stable and functional on its production domain.**

 ## 4. Immediate Backlog & Next Steps
-1.  **Bugfix: Dropdowns in Work Style section don't show selected value:** The dropdowns on the profile page do not correctly display the user's saved selection upon page load.
-(RICE: 10000)
-2.  **Backend: Implement Resume Versioning on Submission:** Update the resume parsing endpoint to save a copy of the raw text to the new `resume_submissions` table.
+1.  **Backend: Implement Resume Versioning on Submission:** Update the resume parsing endpoint to save a copy of the raw text to the new `resume_submissions` table.
 (RICE: 8000)
+2.  **Feature: Re-implement "Jobs For You" Dashboard Module:** Re-enable and refine the module that suggests jobs based on user preferences.
+(RICE: 6000)